 Do I have to pass all three portions of the oral exam at once?

 No. The State of Indiana currently does not require all three portions of the oral exam to be passed in one sitting.
 You may retake the sections you did not pass, when the next oral exam is offered, for a fee of $25 per section tested.
 Please note that you have two years from the date that you attended Skills Building to pass the oral exam.
 Failure to pass the oral examination within this time frame will result in you having to retake Skills Building before sitting for the oral exam again.

-Do I have to be certified to work as an interpreter in the Indiana courts?
+Do I have to be a Certified/Qualified Interpreter to work in the Indiana courts?

 Currently, you do not have to be certified to work in Indiana courts.
 However, courts are strongly encouraged to use certified interpreters, and many trial courts in Indiana only will hire certified interpreters.

 How can I get hired to work as a court interpreter and what would I get paid?